RING

 RING logo

-RING is provided at no cost through grants by the NCAE-C program office located at the National Security Agency and through partnerships with CAE Community institutions.
+RING is provided at no cost through grants by the DoD, the NCAE-C program office located at the National Security Agency, and CAE institutions.

 RING (Regions Investing in the Next Generation) is an online high school cybersecurity course that offers interesting and engaging content specifically for students and schools without an existing cybersecurity program.
 RING aims to mentor students down their career path, instilling ethics and pride in their profession along the way.
 RING is more than a collection of labs and presentations–it’s forging the tools that will shape the next generation of cybersecurity experts.